Ritchie Blackmore: Feud

 Throughout his career, Blackmore has built a reputation for being difficult to work with.
-Beginning with Deep Purple, he sought to assume control of the band, which often led to conflict with the band members, especially vocalist Ian Gillan, who left the band twice — first in 1973 and again in 1989 — due to creative differences.
-He even clashed with his band members in Rainbow, making him the band's only constant member.
+Beginning with Deep Purple, he sought to assume control of the band, which often led to conflict with the band members, especially vocalist Ian Gillan, who left the band twice, first in 1973 and again in 1989, due to creative differences.
+He clashed with his band members in Rainbow, making him the band's only constant member.
 Former member Glenn Hughes spoke about Blackmore in 2024, about him being "difficult but very intelligent, smart, but a difficult person to know and play with."
 Bob Daisley concurred but added that he got along well with Blackmore.

 Blackmore is also known for two of his infamous stage antics.
 In 1974, he destroyed a camera on stage with his guitar and made his amplifier explode by lighting it on fire.
-In 1993, as recorded in Come Hell or High Water, Blackmore threw a cup of water to a cameraman for unknown reasons and did not play guitar in most of the songs.
+In 1993, as recorded in the concert-documentary Come Hell or High Water, Blackmore threw a bottle of water against a cameraman for unknown reasons and did not play guitar during parts of several songs.
 A few days later, he quit Deep Purple.

 “I have a bad reputation, but I don’t mind.
 My good friends, people who really know me, know what I am.
 [I have an image of] being very moody, being very sincere, telling people to fuck off when I shouldn’t have done.
 But I don’t care, not at all.
 I quite like it.”